Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Sliding-Window Algorithm for Almost-Smooth Functions

-whenever $f\left(AB\right)\neq0$ and $f\left(ABC\right)\neq0$. \end{enumerate} \end{defn} ~ \begin{rem} Almost-smoothness means that appending any segment $C$ at the end of the stream preserves the approximation of $f\left(B\right)$ by $f\left(AB\right)$, up to a multiplicative factor $d$.
-Observe that this is equivalent to the following condition.
-For every $\eps>0$ and every disjoint segments of the stream $A,B$ and $C$,
+~ \begin{rem} Almost-smoothness means that appending any segment $C$ at the end of the stream preserves the approximation of $f\left(B\right)$ by $f\left(AB\right)$, up to a multiplicative factor $d$.
+Observe that property $4$ is equivalent to the condition that for every $\eps>0$ and every disjoint segments of the stream $A,B$ and $C$,

+Obviously, $\eps>c$ is vacuous by property 2, hence it suffices to consider $0<\eps\le c$.
+Throughout, it is more convenient to use this equivalent condition. \end{rem}